 Hailing from Cleveland, Ohio, singer and multi-instrumentalist Jenni Cochran grew up loving music.
-Going as far back as third grade, Cochran had a fire to write songs.
-Years later, while living in Vietnam, Cochran knew that she had to keep following music, that she needed her adventures to continue.
+As far back as third grade, Cochran had a fire to write songs.
+After returning to the USA after working in Vietnam for a few years, she met Aaron Craker who was performing with his band Dr. Vitamin.

 There is an earnestness to their newest songs on a forthcoming, yet to be titled album, that rings true - the kind of sincerity born from experience.
 These songs feel alive and well-lived, tragic, nostalgic, beautiful, and contemplative, all with a solid hook.
 Frederick the Younger will haunt your memories, lodging themselves into your brain and refusing to let go.
 They will hold your hand and dance, and talk to you afterwards.
 These are the friends you didn’t know you had, singing to you in the dark, and guiding you to the light.

 EoN Management: Ferrell Elliott: Jferrellelliott@gmail.com (502-523-5057)